 2015 Belair Monange - strong wine, gobs of perfectly ripe black fruit, soil-driven, splendid complexity, length and balance, great sweetness.
 Fabulous effort.
 97p.
 2016 Belair Monange - more refined and distinguished than 2015, more complex and with more sweetness.
 Pure class!
 98p.

 Edouard Moueix with the bottle of Belair Monange

 Over to whites.
-La Carte de Haut Brion, second wine of LMHB and HB together, had nice fruit and acidity, fine aroma of apple and pear, and mellow finish.
+La Carte de Haut Brion, the second wine of LMHB and HB together, had nice fruit and acidity, fine aroma of apple and pear, and mellow finish.
 88p.
-La Mission Haut Brion was refined with fine acidity, intense aroma of apple, citrus and lemon grass, great complexity and length.
+La Mission Haut Brion was refined with fine acidity, intense aroma of apple, citrus and lemongrass, great complexity and length.
 94p.
 Haut Brion then had more of everything than LMHB.
-Crispy, strong aroma og green apple and lemon grass, long aftertaste.
+The crispy, strong aroma of green apple and lemongrass, long aftertaste.
 Impressive effort.
 96p.

-Next day, I went to Biarritz in Basque country for a well-deserved 2 days holiday break.
-Very hilly, charming and friendly town with big sea front and large beach.
+Next day, I went to Biarritz in the Basque country for a well-deserved 2 days holiday break.
+A very hilly, charming and friendly town with the big seafront and large beach.
 Lots of tourists and holiday visitors here and the prices to eat at good restaurants and generally are quite high, higher than in Bordeaux.
 But I surely will come back next year, as I didn't manage to see everything during my holidays, and will probably combine revisiting Biarritz with going to St.Jean de Luz and San Sebastian.